LMPRC 2025

 • Second-year MHSc in Laboratory Medicine students (capstone project presentations)

-• All Medical Microbiology residents and all Clinical Microbiology trainees – you must present your research at the LMPRC at least once during your training and you must attend the LMPRC every year
+• Medical Microbiology residents and all Clinical Microbiology trainees - you must present your research with you as the presenter/co-presenter of your work at least once during your training

-• All other LMP residents must attend and we encourage you to present.
+• all other LMP residents/trainees – we encourage you to present

 Abstract submission will open in January 2025.